Smartphone, Hotspot or Router for Mobile Internet?

 - More Wi-Fi & Connection Options - Many hotspot devices can transmit their Wi-Fi network over 2.4 or 5 GHz frequencies, giving you more options for higher speeds and/or avoiding Wi-Fi congestion.
 Some hotspots even have built-in ethernet ports for direct connections to a computer or router, and almost all support USB tethering to mobile routers or your computer.

-- Up to Date Tech - Newer cellular technology is usually available earlier on mobile hotspot devices than routers, so this is one of the easiest and most affordable ways to update a mobile internet arsenal and to stay current.
+- Up to Date Tech - Newer cellular technology is usually available sooner on mobile hotspot devices than routers, so this is one of the easiest and most affordable ways to update a mobile internet arsenal and to stay current.

 - Additional Devices - You'll have the one-time expense of a hardware purchase typically for each carrier you want data service on, and you'll need to juggle those devices at each location to find the best service and manage your data plans.